CaptainDreamcast/StormStorm/README.md

-# VectrexGame
+# Storm Storm
-Something resembling a game.
-For Vectrex.
+Something resembling a sports game for Vectrex.